By Becky Celestini

 Know Your Surroundings:

-Beyond all of the concerns regarding Covid-19, there are some other precautions you should be taking.
-Remember, Johnson Valley is a big, wide-open area.
-Be aware of your surroundings and watch for signage, stakes, marked paths to make sure you don’t accidentally wander onto an active racecourse.
+Remember, Johnson Valley is a vast, wide-open area.
+Be aware of your surroundings and watch for signage, stakes, marked paths to ensure you don’t accidentally wander onto a racecourse.
 The organizers do a great job of clearly identifying these areas, but they can easily be missed if you’re not paying attention.
-Sure, if something happens and you ever need assistance, there will be some medical personnel onsite, but other facilities are an hour away from Hammertown.
-So just be smart and avoid doing anything risky that could injure yourself or others.
+While there will be some medical personnel onsite, other facilities are an hour away from Hammertown… so stay safe and avoid doing anything risky that could injure yourself or others.